pfrazee/local/README.md

 ## How it works

 The core of Local.js is a message router which adds a new scheme, `httpl://`, for targeting requests at functions within the application.
 These in-app server functions work similarly to node.js servers, and support streaming for requests and responses.
-Special types of server functions, the `bridge` servers, serialize the streams into JSON and transport them over channels to other namespaces.
+Special types of server functions, the "bridge" servers, serialize the streams into JSON and transport them over channels to other namespaces.

 <img src="assets/docs-messaging-diagram.png" />